 Sword of Gou Jian (? — 464 BC) the King of Yue State — Hubei Museum

 Moshan Area has the largest Chu Culture site, which presents history, architecture, music, performance, art, customs, legends, folklore, etc.

-Besides, tens of thousands of flowers in specialized botanical gardens, including plum blossoms and cherry blossoms, are located in this beautiful area as well.
+Besides, tens of thousands of flowers in specialized botanical gardens, including plum blossoms and cherry blossoms, are also located in this beautiful area.

 Cherry Blossom Garden of East Lake of Wuhan, Photo by Lu Xiaomo.

 This is where Zhu Zhen (1364 — 1424), the sixth son of Emperor Zhu Yuanzhang, played the flute after subinfeuded in this area as the King of Chu.

 Flute or Chuidi Scenic Area, Photo from Official Site of Donghu Scenic Area of Wuhan.